-Persons are not required to respond to the collection of information unless it displays a currently valid OMB control number

-NAME OF CONTRACTOR OR SUBCONTRACTOR ADDRESS OMB No.:1235-0008 Expires: 04/30/2021

-PAYROLL NO. FOR WEEK ENDING PROJ PROJECT AND LOCATION PROJECT OR CONTR OR CONTRAC

-(1) (2) 99 NO 101 CT (3) OR ST. (4) DAY AND DATE (5) (6) (7) (8) DUCTIONS (9) NET WAGES

-NAME AND INDIVIDUAL IDENTIFYING NUMBER (e.g., LAST FOUR DIGITS OF SOCIAL SECURITY NUMBER) OF WORKER NO. OF WITHHOLDING EXEMPTIONS WORK CLASSIFICATION OT.
-HOURS W ORKED E EACH DA' TOTA Y HOUR NL RS RATE OF PAY GROSS AMOUNT EARNED FICA WITH- HOLDING TAX OTHER TOTAL DEDUCTIONS PAID
+Persons are not required to respond to the collection of information unless it displays a currently valid OMB control number.
+Rev. Dec.
+2008 NAME OF CONTRACTOR OR SUBCONTRACTOR ADDRESS OMB No.:1235-0008 Expires: 04/30/2021 PROJECT OR CONTRACT NO. PROJECT AND LOCATION PAYROLL NO. FOR WEEK ENDING (1) (3) (4) DAY AND DATE (5) (9) (2)(6) (7) NO. OF WITHHOLDING EXEMPTIONS DEDUCTIONS NET NAME AND INDIVIDUAL IDENTIFYING NUMBER GROSS WITH-WAGES (e.g., LAST FOUR DIGITS OF SOCIAL SECURITY WORK TOTAL RATE AMOUNT HOLDING TOTAL PAID NUMBER) OF WORKER CLASSIFICATION HOURS WORKED EACH DAY HOURS OF PAY EARNED FICA TAX OTHER DEDUCTIONS FOR WEEK

-o s

-o s

-0

-s o

-s

-o s

-0

-s o

-s

-o s

 While completion of Form WH-347 is optional, it is mandatory for covered contractors and subcontractors performing work on Federally financed or assisted construction contracts to respond to the information collection contained in 29 C.F.R. §§ 3.3, 5.5(a).
 The Copeland Act (40 U.S.C. § 3145) contractors and subcontractors performing work on Federally financed or assisted construction contracts to "furnish weekly a statement with respect to the wages paid each employee during the preceding week."
-U.S. Department of Labor (DOL) regulations at 29 C.F.R. § 5.5(a)(3)(ii) require contractors to submit weekly a copy of all payrolls to the Federal agency contracting for or financing the construction project, accompanied by a signed "Statement of Compliance" indicating that the payrolls are correct and complete and that each laborer or mechanic has been paid not less than the proper Davis-Bacon prevailing wage rate for the work performed.
-DOL and federal contracting agencies receiving this information review the information to determine that employees have received legally required wages and fringe benefits.
+U.S.I bepartment of Labor (DoL) regulations at 29 C.F.R. § 5.5(a)(3)(ii) require contractors to submit weekly a copy of all payrolls to the Federal agency contracting for or financing the construction provided by a signed "Statement of Compliance" indicating that the payroll sare correct and complete and that leads to the provided payroll of t